The Exceptional Set in Goldbach's Problem with two Chen Primes: A variant of Chen's sieve

-\end{lemma} \begin{proof} The result is essentially contained in the construction in~\cite[Section 12.7]{cribro}.
-Since we are skipping the pre-sieving (which actually simplifies the proof) and make statements about the sieve weights instead of the sifted set, we give additional details.
+\end{lemma} \begin{proof} The result follows the construction in~\cite[Section 12.7]{cribro}, with two differences: we skip the pre-sieving (which actually simplifies the proof), and we make statements about the sieve weights instead of the sifted set.
+We give the resulting details below.

 We only consider the case of a lower bound sieve, the upper bound being very similar.
 By the standard construction of the linear sieve (see~\cite[eq.
 (12.10)]{cribro}) we have for any $D_0$

 where $\mathcal{D}^{-}(D_0)$ is given by~\cite[eq.
 (12.32)]{cribro} as